mendrugory/blog/content/post/remote-kind.md

 > NOTE: This content is just for testing and experimentation.
 It can provoke many security issues therefore, do not use in a production environment.

-Some days ago, a question was raised in a Slack Channel: *Could I launch a kind cluster in a remote machine?* I directly thought, *yes, you could*, but let's see how.
+Some days ago, a question was raised at [Clastix](https://clastix.io/): *Could I launch a kind cluster in a remote machine?* I directly thought, *yes, you could*, but let's see how.

 [Kind](https://kind.sigs.k8s.io/) is a magnificient tool for those people who develop for [Kubernetes](kubernetes.io/) or test their SW directly in [Kubernetes](kubernetes.io/).
 Every Kind's nodes will be a [Docker](https://www.docker.com/) container and this is the key part of having the possibility of launching remote Kind clusters.